• Skip to primary navigation

 Seek Ongoing Support at FHE Health

-If you or a loved one is struggling with suicidal thoughts, seek immediate help.
-At FHE Health, our compassionate counselors can address underlying mental health issues, helping you access needed support to heal.
+If you or a loved one is struggling with suicidal thoughts, seek help now.
+At FHE Health, our clinical team can address the underlying mental health conditions driving those thoughts and connect you with the right level of care.
 Reach out today to discuss treatment options and build a fulfilling life.

 Filed Under: Behavioral & Mental Health, Featured in Mental Health